 You will want to make sure each piece has at least one crown bud.
 Three visible crown buds is best.
 However, at least one will do.
 You will continue to divide peonies until you have as many peonies as you can get from the roots you originally dug up.

 Plant the pieces in a location suitable for growing peonies.
-Make sure the buds on the pieces are not more than two inches under the soil or they may have trouble growing.
-If the temperatures are pretty even, you can actually store your pieces in peat moss until you are ready to plant them on a warmer day.
+Make sure the buds on the pieces are not more than 2 inches under the soil or they may have trouble growing.
+If the temperatures are fairly even, you can actually store your pieces in peat moss until you are ready to plant them on a warmer day.
 Don’t store them too long or they may dry out and won’t grow.

 So now you know that propagating peony plants isn’t too terribly difficult, and so long as you have one good peony plant to dig up, you can be dividing peony plants and create many in no time.